Hanif Farhan Azman

-Soldadu (U) Muhammad Hanif Farhan bin Azman (born 2 November 2000) is a Bruneian professional footballer who plays for DPMM FC of the Malaysia Super League and the Brunei national team as a midfielder.
+Soldadu (U) Muhammad Hanif Farhan bin Azman (born 2 November 2000) is a Bruneian footballer who plays for Brunei Super League team MS ABDB and the Brunei national team as a midfielder.

 Club career

+Early career

 Farhan started his football development with Tabuan Muda, the youth team assembled by the National Football Association of Brunei Darussalam (NFABD) for international tournaments.
 He was placed in the 'A' team that played in the 2017–18 Brunei Super League, finishing sixth in the league with a personal record of six goals from left midfield.

 Farhan signed for Kasuka FC in the first half of the 2018–19 season, along with fellow Young Wasp compatriots Hanif Aiman Adanan, Adi Shukry Salleh and Alinur Rashimy Jufri.
 He scored his first goal for Kasuka on his debut in an 11–0 demolition of Setia Perdana FC on 28 October 2018.
 He added to his tally two months later in a 1–1 draw with MS PDB.

+DPMM

 When DPMM FC held tryouts for a secondary team to play in the domestic league, Farhan grasped the opportunity and as a result was signed for the 2019 Brunei Premier League.
 He scored the winning goal against Rainbow FC on 19 February to propel DPMM towards the championship at the expense of Tabuan Muda.
 They were crowned as Brunei Premier League champions on 26 February after a 1–1 draw with said rivals.
 In the Brunei FA Cup however, they were unceremoniously dumped at the round of 16 by Kota Ranger FC, despite Farhan getting in the scoresheet.

 At the start of 2020, head coach Adrian Pennock invited Farhan for trials with the first team and was largely impressed by what he saw.
 A month later, Farhan signed a contract to play for the main squad to compete in the 2020 Singapore Premier League, while converted into a central midfield role for his tenacity.
 He debuted on the starting eleven in DPMM FC's first match of the season at home to Tampines Rovers on 6 March, emerging victorious with a 2–0 score.
 It would be the only match DPMM would play for their 2020 season before withdrawing from the competition due to traveling issues exacerbated by the COVID-19 pandemic.

 On 4 July 2021, Farhan scored his first senior DPMM goal in a 15–0 victory over Rimba Star FC.
 A year later, Farhan obtained a FA Cup winner's medal when his team claimed victory over Kasuka FC in the final of the 2022 Brunei FA Cup.
 On 25 June 2023, Farhan scored his first Singapore Premier League goal in a 6–0 win against Young Lions at Jalan Besar Stadium.

+Farhan was released from DPMM at the end of the 2025–26 season, after making 14 appearances in DPMM's first season back to the Malaysia Super League.